Claims

 Outcome

-With more time, I would focus on adding instrumentation to measure throughput, decision time, and handoff frequency, and continue refining edge cases uncovered through ongoing use.
+With additional time, I would introduce instrumentation to measure throughput, decision time, and handoff frequency, enabling continued optimization based on real-world usage.